rgtjf/Summer_Paper_Reading_2016/README.md

      - Question4: What is the hyper-parameter K in sub-sampling effect?
 (Step5)
      - Question5: Is the post-processing needed?
 (Step6)

    This work comes from deepmind, it presented a neural approach to generate abstractive summaries for opinionated text.
 Attention-based method is employed to find salient inormation from different input text generate an informative and concise summary.
 To cope with the large number of input text, an importance-based sampling mechanism is deployed for training.

-     This work applies the attention model to abstract generation.
-I think the motivation to build this model is to employ attention over different input text (different task may have different question to solve, different model to modify, haha)
+   This work applies the attention model to abstract generation. **I think the motivation to build this model is to employ attention over different input text (different task may have different question to solve, different model to modify, haha)**

+   I like this writting skills and research method, coming from (Bengio, deepmind)

 ### TD1-ACL16-Microsoft-Deep Reinforcement Learning with a Natural Language Action Space
   [PDF](http://arxiv.org/pdf/1511.04636v5.pdf),